Carglglz/upydev/DOCS/crypto_wrepl_docs.md

     - l_micropython: if "micropython" local machine version available in $PATH, runs it.
     - python : switch to local python3 repl
     - vim    : to edit a local file with vim  (e.g. vim script.py)
+    - l_ifconfig: to see local machine STATION interface configuration (IP, SUBNET, GATEAWAY, DNS)
+    - l_ifconfig_t: to see local machine STATION interface configuration in table format (IP, SUBNET, GATEAWAY, DNS, ESSID, RSSI)
+    - lsof : to scan TCP ports of the device (TCP ports 1-10000)
+    - docs : to open MicroPython docs site in the default web browser, if a second term is passed e.g. 'docs machine' it will open the docs site and search for 'machine'

 Some examples of these commands: